 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain four areas of denial regarding sexually abusive youths.
+-Name four areas of denial regarding sexually abusive youths.

--Explain the two greatest risk factors for sexual abuse.
+-Name the two greatest risk factors for sexual abuse.

 -Explain what kind of abuse is more likely to cause a youth to be sexually abusive.

--Explain one tool to help prevent revictimization.
+-Name one tool to help prevent revictimization.